fhiso/legacy-format/data-model.md

 ### ENGA   {#ENGA}

-An event of recording or announcing an agreement between two people to become married.
+Engagement: An event of recording or announcing an agreement between two people to become married.

 Contexts
 :   .`[FAM]`.`[ENGA]`